alibosworth/pakon-planar-raw-converter/readme.md

 The result of this is "normal" looking files that contain all the data that the Pakon 135+ is able to save, or optionally just dark/orange negative "linear scan" TIFF files that you can then process via tools like [Vuescan](http://www.hamrick.com/) or [ColorPerfect](http://www.c-f-systems.com/Plug-ins.html).

 The benefit of using this workflow is that you get the full 16-bits worth of image data rather than only the 8-bit files exported by PSI.
-[Here's an example](https://alibosworth.github.io/pakon-planar-raw-converter/8bit_raw_highlight_issue/) of why using 16-bit raw files is an improvement.
+[Here are some comparisons](https://alibosworth.github.io/pakon-planar-raw-converter/comparison/) of standard PSI output vs TLXCD raw output.

 ---------------------